Carrot salad with currants, red currant mustard vinaigrette, sorrel and Kamut

 Vinaigrette (recipe below)

-1/2 cup of cooked kamut or farro as seen on KGW.
-The two grains are cooked the same and have similar texture.
+1/2 cup of cooked kamut or farro (the two grains are cooked the same way, and have similar textures)

 Put the carrots, currants and sorrel or radicchio in a bowl, season with salt and pepper and use your hands to toss the ingredients together.
 Add the viniagrette, mixing well to evenly coat the ingredients.
 Adjust the seasoning with more salt and pepper, as desired.

 Arrange the salad on 4 individual plates or a later platter, and sprinkle the kamut over the top.
-Serve immdediately.
+Serve immediately.

 3 tablespoons vermouth or red wine vinegar